-AT&T to offer video bill service to help customers understand monthly chargesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T to offer video bill service to help customers understand monthly chargesAlex Wagner - Editorial Director of News and Content

 While most cell phone users pay a bill to their carrier every month and do so on time, many would probably be unable to describe what each charge on that bill is actually for.
 AT&T today announced a new service that aims to change that.
 Dubbed video bill, the program offers a customized video with voice narration that will explain a customer's charges line-by-line.
 That includes things like plan changes made during a billing cycle as well as one-time charges like an upgrade fee.